Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the max amount of data (measured in megabytes per second) that can be moved past the external memory interface in a second.
-It is worked out by multiplying the card's bus width by its memory clock speed.
-If the card has DDR RAM, it must be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of data (measured in MB per second) that can be transferred past the external memory interface within a second.
+It's worked out by multiplying the card's bus width by its memory speed.
+If it uses DDR memory, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
+This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to its local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the amount of Raster Operations Pipelines by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the video card could possibly write to the local memory in a second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of colour ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices